 There is also an implicit rule that you can only commit when the code compiles and doesn’t have any failing tests but, hopefully, it’s not necessary to mention.

 It might seem ridiculous to give up control of when the code is reverted and use a timer instead.
 It can also be difficult emotionally because of the perceived time pressure to finish the task before timeout and the harsh penalty of code being reverted if it’s not done on time.
 Plus with a low timeout duration (e.g. 5 minutes) it might seem impossible to get any work done.
 Given the above, it’s reasonable to assume that using auto-revert is not going to work.

-The trick with is to change your ways of working to make small incremental code modifications (baby steps) so that the code is never too far away from being in a working state which can be committed.
+The trick is to change your ways of working to make small incremental code modifications (baby steps) so that the code is never too far away from being in a working state which can be committed.
 Once you get into this flow, auto-revert fades into the background and reverts become very rare.
-Even when some changes are reverted, it’s not a big deal anymore because it’s only few minutes of work.
+Even when some changes are reverted, it’s not a big deal anymore because it’s only a few minutes of work.
 You can also think about redoing reverted changes as a micro-codekata.
 Interestingly, the code might not end up in the same place where it was before the revert, because the process of making the same changes again can give us insights into a better way of doing it.

 Another positive effect of auto-revert is better time awareness.
 It seems that we often underestimate even the most basic tasks (perhaps, because we imagine the size of the change in terms of text editing and downplay the probability of things not going according to the plan).
-Using a timeout makes duration of tasks more visible.
+Using a timeout makes the duration of tasks more visible.
 It also helps to avoid distractions because you know that you only need to concentrate for a certain period of time.
-This is similar to pomodoro technique which suggests to work in 25 minute blocks with regular breaks.
+This is similar to pomodoro technique which suggests working in 25 minute blocks with regular breaks.

 To explore the idea, let’s perform a couple of thought experiments: